Good Mood Food

 Choosing good mood foods is also a way of ensuring your body gets all it needs to find a better balance no matter what is happening in your life.
 My top 5 dietary recommendations for stress management are:

-1. Protein: It may seem obvious but I still see a lot sub optimal protein counts going on, in terms of daily intake which can vary dramatically depending on your chosen diet.
+1. Protein: It may seem obvious but I still see a lot sub optimal protein counts going on, in terms of daily intake this can vary dramatically depending on your chosen diet.
 Without adequate levels of protein a whole range of physiological process can be affected including gastric and immune function, mood and sleep.
-Aim for at east 0.7-1g of protein per kilo of body weight each day.
-It's alsom important to vary your sources.
-Some good types include nuts, seeds and grains, Tempeh or Tofu for vegans or vegetarians or Fish, Meat and eggs.
-Yopu might like to include a protein powder too if necessary
+Aim for at least 0.7-1g of protein per kilo of body weight each day.
+It's also important to vary your sources.
+Some good types include nuts, seeds and grains, tempeh or tofu for vegans or vegetarians or Fish, Meat and eggs for omnivores.
+You might like to include a protein powder if necessary

 2. Fatty Acids: Are you getting enough ?
-Even though there is a lot of bad press about certain oils it is important to remember that our dietary fat content remains an important macronutrient to balance our hormones and energy needs.
+Even though there is a lot of bad press about certain oils its worth remembering that dietary fat remains an important macronutrient to balance our hormones and energy needs.
 Many low fat foods can be disproportionately loaded with sugar.
 This means you don’t always get the benefits and find yourself craving sweets or other stimulants like coffee just because your energy is low.
 Omega 3 sources such as chia and flaxseeds can be easily added to cooking or try to include several servings of fish each week.
 The monounsaturated sources such as olive oil and avocado are particularly useful for those concerned about cholesterol.

-3. Folate: This is one of those B vitamins which can be lost in transit depending on the journey.
+3. Folate: This is one of those B vitamins that can be lost in transit depending on the journey.
 Although folate is fortified in many processed foods, exclusion diets could mean that normal dietary sources are not a reliable way to meet recommended daily intake.
 Folate is vital for normal cell formation and synthesis of neuro-transmitters involved in regulating your moods.
-Many people are more drawn to fresh salads and raw food in warmer months, so spring is a great time to include loads of green leafy vegetables into cooking and salads and boost your folate levels.
+Include loads of green leafy vegetables into cooking and salads to boost your folate levels.
 At Sunnybrook we stock a great range of organic fresh fruits and vegetables which you can buy in-store.